-Originally founded in 2015 in Madrid (Spain), Yellow Collective is a live art and experimental theatre company currently based both in Spain and the UK.
-We create unique and intimate pieces that challenge and provoke today’s audience’s beliefs and values.
+Originally founded in 2015 in Madrid (Spain), Yellow Collective is an experimental live-arts and theatre-dance company which create unique and intimate pieces that challenge and provoke today’s audience’s beliefs and values.
 The aim is to strip away superficial theatricalities to emphasise the relationship between the performer and the audience members.
 Having an active collaboration with the community as the central axis of their work in latest years.

-The company is currently in Belgium developing their new piece, which will be premiered at the end of this year.
+The company is currently in Spain developing their new piece.

 Originally from Västerås (Sweden), Johan Bark is mainly a theatre director, but also a performer and a musician, currently based in Dublin (Ireland).
 Johan studied a BA (Hons) Degree in the European Theatre Arts at Rose Bruford College in London and aftewards he moved to Dublin to study a Masters in Fine Arts in Theatre Directing at The Lir National Academy of Dramatic Arts.
 He has also completed a three-month placement at the Estonian Academy of Music and Theatre in Tallinn.
 Workshops and internships include Arianne Mnouchkine of Theatre Du Soleil (FRA), Song of the Goat Theatre (POL), Gardzienice (POL), John Britton (UK), OBRA Theatre Company (FRA) and the Lab Collective (UK).